 - The deep sea

 If all snake species went extinct, each of these ecosystems would change irrevocably.
-The main way in which they would change would be in the population levels of other species: some growing more than they otherwise would, and some others perhaps going extinct too.
+The main way in which they would change would be in the population levels of other species: some growing more than they otherwise would, and others also going extinct.

 Why Are Snakes Important to the Ecosystem?